JeroenVdb/dotfiles/README.md

 - `.zshrc` is loaded "sourced" every time a Zsh shell opens, contains Zsh specific config and afterwards loads `.bash_profile`
 - `.bash_profile` is loaded "sourced" every time a Bash shell opens from a local computer, it contains our global shell config for both Zsh and Bash
 - `.bashrc` is loaded "sourced" when you connect to the system via ssh (we ignore this pretty much and just load the main `.bash_profile` file)
+- `iterm2_preferences` iTerm2 preferences, check Terminal section to link and load the correct settings
+- `.vscode` VS Code extensions
+- `VSCodeUser` VS Code user specific preferences (keybindings, settings, snippets, extension settings)

+Some automated scripts and documentation

+- `bootstrap-dotfiles-ln.sh` symlink dotfiles and configs to the files in this repository
 - `brew-basic.sh` installs the most basic packages and applications we need on every setup
 - `brew-development.sh` installs development related applications (check if you need it all)
 - `brew-software.sh` installs general applications (check if you need it all)